mi6/ic-ui-kit/CHECKLIST.md

 An example of testing min content could be a button or link with just one letter for text.

 An example of testing max content could be adding a long single word app title to side navigation or top navigation to ensure it breaks and overflows at the correct points for each screen size.
+To fix any issues, it's worth considering whether the content should overflow or truncate.

+A Storybook example might want to be added for both min and max content to demonstrate the behaviour.

 ### All prop combinations work without issue